We are no longer accepting applications for our Home Repair Program.

-Pikes Peak Habitat's Home Repair Program focuses on serving cost-burdened families, veterans, and seniors so they can continue to live in safe, decent homes for years to come.
+Pikes Peak Habitat's Home Repair Program focuses on serving cost-burdened homeowners, veterans, and seniors so they can continue to live in safe, decent homes for years to come.

 How does our Home Repair Program work?

-- Families partner with Habitat based on income, need, and willingness to help.
+- Homeowners partner with Habitat based on income, need, and willingness to help.

 - We use volunteer labor, financial donations, and donated materials to keep costs low.

 - We partner with other organizations to leverage existing community resources.